-- In many cases, Craig will be at absolute the top of the list.
-Since she is probably their resident Cloudcuckoolander, Sarah may have problems understanding why he feels as he does.
+- In many cases, Craig will be at the absolute the top of the list.
+Since she is probably their resident Cloudcuckoolander, Sarah may have problems understanding why this dour bloke feels and acts as he does.

-- In matters of humor, Matt will be her opponent.
-She may love practical jokes, but his serious demeanor will eventually have her going, "Why so serious?"
+- On matters of humor, Matt will be her opponent.
+She may love practical jokes, but his demeanor will eventually have her going, "Why so serious?"

-- As far as public appearances go, Paula will be the thorn in her side.
+- As far as public appearances go, she will likely clash with Paula (who will be easily forgotten in favor of the stage light).
 Sarah loves to be the center of attention, something that doesn't come naturally to Paula.

 A Sanguine person in contrast to others: they are less prone to fits of anger, but more scatterbrained than Cholerics; more active and outgoing, but less delicate than Phlegmatics; more cheerful and optimistic, but less organized than Melancholics.